Krispy Kreme Challenge: History

 The thirteenth Krispy Kreme Challenge was held on February 4, 2017.
 The number of challengers was 6,971.
 In total the challenge raised $190,000 for the N.C.
 Children's Hospital, bringing the total to $1.338 million over the thirteen years of the challenge.

 The fourteenth Krispy Kreme Challenge was held on February 3, 2018.
 The number of challengers was 5,568.
 In total the challenge raised $170,000 for the N.C.
 Children's Hospital, bringing the total to $1.508 million over the fourteen years of the challenge.

 The fifteenth Krispy Kreme Challenge was held on February 2, 2019.
 The number of challengers was 5,415.
 In total the challenge raised $190,000 for the N.C.
 Children's Hospital, bringing the total to $1.67 million over the fifteen years of the challenge.

 The sixteenth Krispy Kreme Challenge was held on February 1, 2020.
 The number of challengers was 5,483.
 In total the challenge raised $175,000 for the N.C.
 Children's Hospital, bringing the total to more than $1.8 million over the sixteen years of the challenge.

-Because of the COVID-19 pandemic, the seventeenth Krispy Kreme Challenge was held VIRTUALLY from February 6–13, 2020.
+Because of the COVID-19 pandemic, the seventeenth Krispy Kreme Challenge was held virtually from February 6–13, 2021.
 The number of challengers was 876.
 In total the challenge raised $43,000 for the N.C.
 Children's Hospital, bringing the total to more than $1.9 million over the seventeen years of the challenge.

-The eighteenth Krispy Kreme Challenge will be held IN PERSON on February 5, 2022.
-Our goal is to have 4,000 challengers, and raise $100,000 to donate which will fulfil our pledge of $2.0 million by 2022 Race Day.